lilleman ba4503b4d1

 });

-definePlugin() only types the object and returns it unchanged — a manifest may equally be a plain typed object.
-It types the authored shape (PluginManifest); the host attaches the folder-derived id to produce the loaded Plugin.
-All validation happens at discovery.
-Note there is no id or basePath in the manifest — both come from the folder (Anatomy).
+definePlugin() only types the object (PluginManifest) and returns it unchanged — a manifest may equally be a plain typed object.
+All validation happens at discovery, and the host attaches the folder-derived id to produce the loaded Plugin.

 Field Required Notes